 Messrs.
-Alexander, Daggett, and Duncan are each parties to employment agreements with NI Holdings, Inc. and Nodak Insurance Company.
-Mr. Alexander's agreement has a term of three years, Mr. Duncan's agreement has a term of two years, and Mr. Daggett's agreement has a term of one year.
+Alexander, Daggett, and Duncan are each a party to employment agreements with NI Holdings, Inc. and Nodak Insurance Company.
+Mr. Alexander's agreement has a term of three years, Mr. Daggett's agreement has a term of two years, and Mr. Duncan's agreement has a term of two years.
 Each of the agreements is automatically extended on each day for one additional day unless either party has given the other party written notice that such party does not agree to extend the agreement.